datavis-online/datavis-online.github.io/course_content_2022/session-5.md

 #### Session topics

-This session is split again (like session 3-1) into three lectures out of which you should choose one.
-While you may watch all three, you must choose the set most relevant to you as the option course you wish to be graded on.
-You must then submit only one of the three quizzes, that matching the lecture set you choose.
+This session is split again (like session 4) into three lectures out of which you would typically choose one.
+Again, you may watch all three.
+You should only attempt the quizzes that match the lecture sets you choose.

 * Networks
 * Trees + Hierarchies